 1- Enjoy An Algarve Beach Vacation

-Wherever you go on the Algarve, you will find a blue-flagged beach.
+Wherever you go in the Algarve, you will find a blue-flagged beach suitable for swimming, sunbaking and surfing (or learning to surf).

 This coastline of 120 miles (192 km) has more than 300 days of sunshine each year, so choose your base, book your return flight to and from Faro and pack your beachwear.